firkowski/hexumi/README.md

 # Hexumi
 ---
 Hexumi is a low-cost 3D-printed 18 DoF walking hexapod robot built using Raspberry Pi and ROS2.

 <img src="/img/HEXUMI_DSSERVO-1.png" height="300" />

+---
 ## Acknowledgements
 The code for Pimoroni Servo2040 servo driver is based on the [C/C++ Pimoroni Pico library](https://github.com/pimoroni/pimoroni-pico) and [micro-ROS](https://github.com/micro-ROS/).

 ## Documentation
 I am currently working on the documentation, assembly instructions, and installation guide, which will be available shortly.

 ## Development
+For in-depth insights into the development process and detailed build instructions, please refer to my 2023 paper, "Design and Simulation of a Six-Legged Walking Robot", accessible on my [ResearchGate profile](https://www.researchgate.net/profile/Maksymilian-Firkowski/research).
+Even if you don't intend to replicate Hexumi, the paper provides a valuable roadmap for designing your robot.

+## Dependencies
+Software in this repo requires ROS2 Humble to run.

+To use the Pro Controller, you will have to install [joycond](https://github.com/DanielOgorchock/joycond) on your Raspberry Pi.

+Building servo driver's firmware requires the [Pico SDK](https://github.com/raspberrypi/pico-sdk) and [micro-ros-setup](https://github.com/micro-ROS/micro_ros_setup).
+Remember to export `PICO_SDK_PATH` to point to the folder with the SDK.

 ---

-For in-depth insights into the development process and detailed build instructions, please refer to my 2023 paper, "Design Process of an 18 DoF Walking Hexapod Robot," accessible on my [ResearchGate profile](https://www.researchgate.net/profile/Maksymilian-Firkowski/research).
-Even if you don't intend to replicate Hexumi, the paper provides a valuable roadmap for designing your robot.
+## Licensing

+Code is shared under the MIT license.
+For details, see [src/LICENSE](src/LICENSE) or [uros/LICENSE](uros/LICENSE).

+CAD files, STL files, and the wiring diagram are shared under the Creative Commons Attribution 4.0 License.
+For details, see [CAD/LICENSE](CAD/LICENSE), [STL/LICENSE](STL/LICENSE), or [img/LICENSE](img/LICENSE).

+---
 ## Why Hexumi?
 I designed Hexumi as the subject of my Mechanical Engineering BSc thesis at the Lodz University of Technology, driven by two significant events: the COVID-19 pandemic and the rise of consumer AI.
 Over the past years, millions of people lost the ability to interact with the outside world due to lockdowns.
 Simultaneously, the threat of machine learning systems replacing online work loomed.
 Existing robotic tools for physical labor were either too expensive or lacked sophistication, making them inaccessible to the average person.
 Thus, I aimed to contribute to the development of affordable robotic solutions for research, education, and entertainment, with the potential to democratize access to mobile and dextrous robots.